Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	$wc.DownloadFile($source, $ps1_dest)
 	.\Download_Scripts_SQLDW_Walkthrough.ps1 –DestDir 'C:\tempSQLDW'

-After successful execution, your current working directory changes to _DestDir_.
+After successful execution, your current working directory changes to *-DestDir*.
 You should be able to see screen like below:

 ![][19]

-In your _DestDir_, execute the following PowerShell script in administrator mode:
+In your *-DestDir*, execute the following PowerShell script in administrator mode:

 	./SQLDW_Data_Import.ps1

-This PowerShell script file will complete the following tasks:
+This PowerShell script file completes the following tasks:

-- Download and install AzCopy, if AzCopy is not installed
+- Download and install AzCopy, if AzCopy is not already installed
 - Copy data from the public blob to your private blob storage account with AzCopy
 - Load data from your private blob storage account to your Azure SQL DW
 	- Create external tables for NYC taxi dataset on the blob storage account